kraddoc/ShopSim/README.md

 # ShopSim
- A little costume shop simulator made for as an interview project
+ A little costume shop simulator made as an interview project